ThingWerks/ThingWerks-IoT-Framework/README.md

 # ThingWerks IoT Framework (TWIT)

-## Target Use Cases

-- Suitable for virtually all industrial automation and control applications requiring >=100ms response time.
-- Infrastructure monitoring and disaster reduction systems
-- Automated industrial pump operations, water treatment and delivery systems
-- Irrigation control systems with AI and weather integration
-- Solar power and other electrical control applications such as batteries, industrial inverters, transfer switches, power factor correction systems, etc
-- Good for marine applications, fluid management and electrical systems
-- Control lighting and other Home type automations

-This system has been tested and used in various commercial and municipal industrial control systems.
-It is simple and reliable and straightforward.

 ## Preamble
 The TWIT project was created with the sole purpose of making a highly reliable, standalone, general purpose industrial automation framework that integrates with PLCs, IoT devices and general purpose micro-controllers while making use of Home Assistants GUI if desired.